Shuttlepod One: Production

 Dominic Keating said this episode was an unexpected opportunity to stretch his acting muscles, and he really enjoyed the rhythm he was able to establish with Connor Trinneer.
 The set was surrounded by an igloo constructed from six air-conditioning units and blocks of dry ice, so when the actors looked like they were freezing they really were, and it was so cold that were only able to film for about thirty seconds at a time.
 Keating also mentioned they were continually banging their heads on the low ceiling of the pod.
 Despite the physical difficulties, Keating was positive about the experience and he did not want that week to end.
 In a 2015 interview Keating, said he thought it was one of the "finest hours" of the show.

 Trineer said it was as freezing cold as it looked, despite it being hot as hell outside.

 Trinneer said director David Livingston was very thorough, and focused on "capturing a moment" even if that means shooting a scene repeatedly to get it.

 The prop bottle of bourbon that Reed and Tucker drink is labelled "Dorton's Best" after the show's art director Louise Dorton.

 Reception

 The episode first aired February 13, 2002 on UPN.
 It had Nielsen ratings of 3.4/5 and was watched by 5.3 million viewers.
 Low ratings were attributed to NBC's Winter Olympic coverage dominating the evening.
 Among science fiction or fantasy genre shows that week Enterprise was beaten by Smallville.

 Aint It Cool News gave the episode 3.5 out of 5, and said this was "one of the good ones" and praised the "attention to texture and detail".
 Robert Bianco of USA Today called it "one of the season's worst episodes" and said the actors "performances collapse under an overwrought script, and neither man should be asked to do a drunk scene again."

 Keith DeCandido of Tor.com gave it 8 out of 10, in his 2022 rewatch, and called it "a wonderful two-person play."

+"Shuttlepod One" has been listed among the best episodes of Star Trek: Enterprise and of all Star Trek.